FAA Drone Fines – Real Enforcement Cases and What Trigger…

 5. Appeal: Decisions can be appealed to full NTSB board and then to federal court

-Formal hearing advantages include:
+Formal hearing advantages:

-• Opportunity to contest facts and evidence
+• Opportunity to contest facts and evidence on the record

 • Force FAA to prove violations with substantial evidence